 Be prepared for a variety of emotions.

-A typically developing child may face a range of emotions related to having a sibling with learning and attention issues.
+A typically developing child may face a range of emotions related to having a sibling with learning and thinking differences.

 Your son may resent the time you’re out of the home at appointments with his brother.
 He may feel angry about not receiving as much of your attention.
 He may be embarrassed by public incidents.
 He may be concerned about a sibling’s well-being.
 Or he may feel pressured to be an overachiever (due in part to a sibling’s weaker academic performance).